margo/specification/system-design/specification/margo-management-interface/api-requirements-and-security.md

 ### Payload Security Method
 #### Security and Integrity Information
-Due to the limitations of utilizing mTLS with common OT infrastructure components, such as TLS terminating HTTPS load-balancer or a HTTPS proxy doing lawful inspection, Margo has adopted a certificate-based payload signing approach to protect payloads from being tampered with.
+Due to the limitations of utilizing mTLS with common OT infrastructure components, such as TLS-terminating HTTPS load-balancer or a HTTPS proxy doing lawful inspection, Margo has adopted a certificate-based payload signing approach to protect payloads from being tampered with.
 By utilizing the certificates to create payload envelopes (HTTP Request body), the device's management client can ensure secure transport between the device's management client and the Workload Fleet Management's web service.

-- For API security, Server side TLS 1.3 (minimum) is used, where the keys are obtained from the Server's X.509 Certificate as defined in standard HTTP over TLS
+- For API security, server-side TLS 1.3 (minimum) is used, where the keys are obtained from the Server's X.509 Certificate as defined in standard HTTP over TLS
-- For API integrity, the device's management client is issued a client specific X.509 certificate.
+- For API integrity, the device's management client is issued a client-specific X.509 certificate.
 - The issuer of the client X.509 certificate is trusted under the assumption that the root CA download to the Workload Fleet Management server occurs as a precondition to onboarding the devices
-- Similarly the issuer of the server X.509 certificate is  trusted under the assumption that the root CA download to the device's management client occurs over a "protected" connection as part of the yet to be defined device onboarding procedure
+- Similarly, the issuer of the server X.509 certificate is  trusted under the assumption that the root CA download to the device's management client occurs over a "protected" connection as part of the yet to be defined device onboarding procedure
 #### Device Management Client
 Once the device management client has a message prepared for the Workload Fleet Management's web service, it MUST establish message integrity as defined in RFC 9421 by performing the following steps:

 - The device's management client MUST generate a SHA256 digest of the HTTP request body.
-Encode the digest in Base64 and include in the Content-Digest header.
+Encode the digest in Base64 and include it in the Content-Digest header.
 ```
     Content-Digest: sha-256=:<base64(SHA256(body))>:
 ```